A haven for sports and leisure.

 While winter has its share of events such as the annual Christmas lighting of the Bavarian-themed town of Leavenworth, spring, summer and fall offer up one event or festival after another.
 The predictably good weather brings out thousands who enjoy countless community celebrations, chili and chowder cook-offs, wine tastings, arts and music festivals, boat races and cultural events.

-You can even experience a bit of Washington’s pioneer history with a visit to local rodeos, such as the Omak Stampede or spend a weekend at a county fair enjoying delicious scones, onion burgers, concerts, races and carnival rides.
+You can even experience a bit of Washington’s pioneer history with a visit to local rodeos, such as the Omak Stampede, or spend a weekend at a county fair enjoying delicious scones, onion burgers, concerts, pig and car races and carnival rides.
 Many communities host annual food celebrations, with local restaurants, bakers, brewers and winemakers sharing their love of food.

 The state’s rich maritime history is celebrated in many communities.
-Enjoy a day in Port Townsend at their annual wood boat festival, take a sail on a replica of Captain Vancouver’s sailing vessel or experience the thrill of unlimited hydroplanes flying deck-to-deck at 200+ miles per hour in the Columbia River.
+Enjoy a day in Port Townsend at their annual wooden boat festival, take a sail on a replica of Captain Vancouver’s sailing vessel or experience the thrill of unlimited hydroplanes flying deck-to-deck at 200+ miles per hour on the Columbia River.

 Food & Beverage

 Some 300 crops grow in Washington, so it’s only natural that food and drink are an important part of the state’s culture.
 If you love seafood, you’re in the right place.
 Residents ask for their oysters and mussels by the name of the bay they came from and can tell the difference between Sockeye and King salmon by the color of the flesh.
 Locally sourced produce, meats and cheeses are part of the foodie culture and it’s easy to find locally grown and produced goods at neighborhood farmer’s markets.